Best Cyber Monday TV Deals

 This is another entry-level 4-Series TCL set, but this one uses the Roku smart TV platform instead of Android TV.
 We didn’t test this specific model, the 55S431, but we have tested a number of 4-Series TCL sets in various screen sizes.
 They tend to do well for overall picture quality but have ineffective HDR.

 TCL 55-Inch 4K Android TV

 This is an entry-level 4K TV that typically sells for closer to $450.
-The good news is that Best Buy just shaved $50 off for Black Friday.
-(Let’s see if Amazon matches the deal.)
+Best Buy had it for $50 cheaper during its Black Friday sale, but the price just went up.
 We didn’t test this set, but we did review the similar 50-inch TCL 50S434, and it did well for overall picture quality but not HDR.
 While most of the TCL sets we’ve reviewed have been Roku TV models, this set uses the Android TV smart TV platform.
 It’s worth noting that this set was selling as low as $329 a week or so ago.